apblack/GraceInPharo/Grace-Scope.package/GraceResolvedVariable.class/README.md

 - definition: an subinstance of GraceAbstractVariable, representing the defining occurence.

-- levelsUp: the number of levels of lexical nesting above me where the defining occurence was found.
-0 means that the definiing occurence is in the local scope.

-- objectsUp: the number of levels of object nesgting above me where the defining occurence was found.
+- objectsUp: the number of levels of object nesting above me where the defining occurence was found.
 0 means that the definiing occurence is in the current object, 1 in the outer object, etc.